Risk Management & Tort Defense

 The NADA (National Automobile Dealership Association) used car guide is typically used to determine market values for vehicles not recently acquired.
 The NADA used car guide website may be accessed by clicking on the link 'Market Value' at the top of the 'Vehicle Comprehensive/Collision' form provided in PCIIS.

 Each vehicle must have an accurate market value or coverage will not be provided.
-Agencies/universities with a large number of vehicles should contact the Risk Finance Specialist for access to RMTD's online subscription to NADA.
+Agencies/universities with a large number of vehicles should contact the Underwriting Manager for access to RMTD's online subscription to NADA.
 Agency/university users are required to update the market value of each vehicle annually to ensure accurate premium calculations.

 State and university vehicles parked on state/university premises have catastrophic insurance coverage for physical damage, however, they must be reported as 'Special Contents, Vehicles' in the Commercial Property section of PCIIS in order for coverage to apply.
 Only report vehicles at locations whose cumulative value exceeds $50,000.
 Do not report each vehicle separately.